-Under the investor assurance program, the Group sets aside the service fees charged by Shanghai Caiyin into designated restricted cash accounts ("investor assurance fund") to be used to cover the principal and interest of defaulted loans on a portfolio basis, payable on a first-loss basis up to the balance of the investor assurance program.
+The Group maintains an investor assurance program through the consolidated VIE, Shanghai Caiyin, for the benefits of investors who invested on unsecured loans through its marketplace.
+Under the investor assurance program, the Group sets aside the service fees charged by Shanghai Caiyin into designated restricted cash accounts to be used to cover the principal and interest of defaulted loans on a portfolio basis, payable on a first-loss basis up to the balance of the investor assurance program.
 The Group repays the aggregate amounts of principal and respective interest, which are due based on the repayment schedule, to investors typically within a few days upon borrowers' default.
 In accordance with the terms of the investor assurance program, an investor is entitled to compensation for losses resulting from defaulted loans within 15 calendar days of the due date.

 Default payments to investors can only be made from the investor assurance program when there are sufficient funds available.
 The Group's obligation under the investor assurance program to make payments is limited to the amount of the restricted cash at any point in time and the Group is obliged to compensate investors once the restricted cash balance is replenished again from service fees generated from future borrowers.
-Once the investor is paid for a borrower's default, any future amount recovered is deposited into the investor assurance program.
+Once the investor is paid for a borrower's default, any future amount recovered is contributed into the investor assurance program.
 The Group regularly reviews the actual net accumulated loss rate of each loan product facilitated and relevant economic factors to ensure the estimations are kept up-to-date.
-For the loans facilitated under the investor assurance program managed by Shanghai Caiyin, the Group has transferred cash to the restricted cash accounts to fund the investor assurance program in 2018, when the balance of the investor assurance fund is depleted.
+For the loans facilitated before April 28, 2018 under the investor assurance program managed by the Group, the Group intends to use its own working capital to fund the investor assurance program after April 28, 2018 when the balance of the investor assurance fund is depleted.